Sustainable Event Guide & certification

 e.
 Donate leftover food

-h.
-If non-local participants are invited, consider whether they can participate virtually
+g.
+If non-local speakers are invited, have them participate virtually

 a.
 Invite your participants to reduce their streaming quality and turn off their cameras when not presenting or interacting with others